 You can get up close and personal with London’s wall, and even follow a London Wall Walk that follows the line of the wall for almost 2 miles from the Tower of London to the Museum of London.

 The seven Roman gates that led into the city were still there in the 11th century and well beyond.
-Below is a drawing of the Roman Aldgate which was on London’s east side.
-On the city’s northern border there were three gates, and one of them, the Aldersgate, is the setting for a tense scene in The Steel Beneath the Silk.
-It probably looked quite similar to Aldgate, with its two-story towers on either side of the gates.
+Below is a drawing of the Aldersgate, one of three gates on the city’s northern border.
+The Aldersgate is the setting for a tense scene in The Steel Beneath the Silk, with its two-story towers on either side of the gates.
 Those gates would have been closed at sundown and opened again at sunrise.

 There was empty moorland north of the city, just outside the walls, and inside the walls there was plenty of empty space as well.
 Andrew Reynolds (University College London Institute of Archaeology) speaking at a conference to commemorate the Siege of London in 1016, showed a couple of drawings that imagined 11th century London.
 One of them emphasized the pastoral aspect of some parts of the city.